 Family Promise of Reno/Sparks – A faith based organization/church that offers programs, including ren assistance.
 The non-profit also has comprehensive housing assistance and case management for homeless families and people on the verge of eviction.
 Reno, Nevada 89515, call 284-5566

 Reno Housing Authority – Offers and can administer both public housing as well as Nevada section 8 housing vouchers.
-1400 Silverada Blvd., Reno, phone 331-5138.
+There are rent subsidized homes and apartments for the low income, poor, senior citizens, and disabled in the county.
+The address is 1400 Silverada Blvd., Reno, phone 331-5138.
 Or read more on section 8 in Nevada.

 The Salvation Army – A great place to call for information and referrals to emergency rental assistance, housing programs, advice for landlord tenant issues, shelters, and much more.
 One time rent assistance, including grants, is for those in a short term housing crisis.
 Address is 1931 Sutro St., Reno, Nevada, phone 688-4555.
 Or find more details on Reno Salvation Army programs.